 Send your check payable to OCCC, 1 Chamber Way, Westerly, RI 02891.

 Corporate sponsorships payable to the Ocean Community Chamber of Commerce are considered a marketing investment and are therefore considered an ordinary business expense.
 They are not a charitable donation.
-However, to make a donation that is 100% tax deductible as a charitable contribution, donate to the Ocean Community Chamber Foundation and your money will support the creation of large scale exhibits by local artists and educational centers.

 How would I get to have a star in the memorial display or in one of the parks?